 Eugenia axillaris, known as white stopper, is a shrub to small tree growing to 20 feet tall.
 It is native to the coastal hammocks of South Florida, the West Indies and the Bahamas.
 It has small fragrant white flowers and aromatic leaves.
 The black fruits are enjoyed by birds.
 White stopper is very easy to grow in full sun to light shade.
 This is the native plant which imparts the commonly noted fragrance of our native hardwood hammock habitats.
 Go native!
 Plant a white stopper!

 Alvaradoa amorphoides, Mexican alvaradoa, is listed as endangered by the state of Florida.
-It is native to just a few hammocks in the southern portion of Miami-Dade County and a few areas of Everglades National Park; the Bahamas, southern Mexico and Central America.
+It is native to pine rocklands and hammock edges in the southern portion of Miami-Dade County and a few areas of Everglades National Park; the Bahamas, southern Mexico and Central America.
 Mexican alvaradoa has small pinnate leaves and slender branches imparting an open airy texture.
 This is the host plant for the rare Dina Yellow (Eurema dina) butterfly in Florida.
-It is usually a shrub but may eventually grow into a slender tree to 20′ tall.
+It is easily kept as a shrub with heavy spring pruning, or it may be allowed to grow into a slender tree to 20′ tall.
 It is a dioecious species with female plants producing small pendant clusters of reddish, winged seeds.
 Mexican alvaradoa is drought tolerant, shade tolerant and a great choice for butterfly enthusiasts.

 Spanish stopper, Eugenia foetida, has a neat, upright growth habit, making it a perfect choice for a small area.
 During the summer, the stems of Spanish stopper are engulfed by fragrant, white flowers.
 After flowering, small red fruit turn black and are eaten by birds.
 All stoppers are easily maintained to the size desired.
 The lowest branches may be removed to give a more tree-like appearance.
 Stoppers have small leaves, are evergreen and usually have a columnar shape, all characteristics which can fit into a small space.
 These plants will be denser if grown in full sun.
 When planted in a shady location, the stoppers will develop a more open growth habit with slightly larger leaves.

 Guaiacum sanctum, lignum vitae’s, gorgeous violet blue flowers amid dark green, glossy leaves make it an outstanding choice for almost any garden.
 This rare Florida native also occurs in coastal forests of the West Indies, Mexico and Central America.
-It is a shrub to small tree, usually less than 12 feet tall, periodically graced at the same time with showy violet-blue flowers and ornamental yellow fruits which open to reveal a single black seed covered in a vivid, red aril.
+It is a shrub to small tree, usually less than 12 feet tall, periodically graced at the same time with showy violet-blue flowers and ornamental yellow fruits which open to reveal five seeds, each covered in a vivid, red aril.
 Lignum vitae grows successfully in a wide range of soil types and once established, is drought and salt tolerant.
-Regular irrigation and fertilizing will encourage new growth in this plant, reputed to be a slow grower.
+Regular irrigation and fertilizing will encourage new growth in this plant.
 Although it flowers best in full sun, it can flourish in partial shade.
 There are no significant insect pests or diseases associated with this species.

 Colubrina elliptica, soldierwood, is native to the Florida Keys, the Caribbean, Mexico, Central America and Venezuela.
-It is a shrub to small tree, from 10 feet up to 30 feet tall with an open branching habit.
+It is a shrub to small tree, 10-30 feet tall with an open branching habit.
 The trunks have flaking orange to brown bark which adds to its character.
-We are offering this plant because it has proven to be a bird magnet!
+This plant is bird magnet!
 During the fall of 2009 expert birders surveyed Fairchild for migrating songbirds.
 Soldierwood in plot 164 attracted more species by far, than any other plant.
 Among the birds seen visiting soldierwood were: Tennessee warblers, Red-eyed vireos, Blue-winged warblers, Blackburnian warblers, Summer Tanager, Scarlet Tanager and Baltimore Orioles.
 Most of the birds were feeding on tiny insects that were attracted to the small flowers of soldierwood.
-We are delighted to offer this plant to FTBG members.
-Let’s try to keep in mind providing food for wildlife when we plant our home landscapes.
-Bring nature to your own yard – plant a soldierwood and keep your binoculars handy!

 Krugiodendron ferreum, known as black ironwood, is an evergreen shrub to small tree with distinctive, dark green leaves with wavy margins.
 The glossy leaves glisten brightly in the sunlight.
 Small nectar-filled flowers are followed by black fruits much enjoyed by birds in the fall.
 Native to hammocks of South Florida, black ironwood has dense heartwood and an attractive compact, upright growth habit.
 It is also native to the West Indies, Mexico and Central America.
 Grow it in sun to partial shade.